stfc/PSyclone/doc/developer_guide/psy_data.rst

     to true at startup, and gets enabled and disabled by calling the module functions ``PREFIX_PSyDataStart()`` and ``PREFIX_PSyDataStop()``
     (see :ref:`psydata_start_stop_functions`).
     It is up to the derived classes to actually use this setting.
-It is of course also possible to ignore ``is_enabled`` and use a different mechanism (e.g. the NVIDIA profiling wrapper library calls corresponding start and stop functions in the NVIDIA profiler).
+Of course it is also possible to ignore ``is_enabled`` and use a different mechanism.
+For example, the NVIDIA profiling wrapper library calls corresponding start and stop functions in the NVIDIA profiler.

 Jinja Support:
-    The base class is creating using the template language jinja.
+    The base class is creating using the template language Jinja.
 It is therefore easy to automatically create the base functions for the argument types actually required by the wrapper library.
 See :ref:`jinja` for details.